eosnetworkfoundation/grant-framework/applications/TheLostDiamond_Milestone2.md

 The Lost Diamond is free to use for everyone.
 Everyone can conquer one checkpoint per day in the free tier.
 A premium paid tier is available, where participants pay a $7 dollar monthly fee to conquer unlimited checkpoints per day.

-The Lost Diamond business model was updated in 2023.
-The old business model had only one source of income; users that pay a $7 dollar monthly subscription.
-The new business model has five income sources and a free tier to make The Lost Diamond easily available for everyone.
-- A free tier
-- Participants paying a $7 dollar monthly subscription
-- Sponsorships on YouTube-videos
-- YouTube Monetization
-- Racing fees from public events
-- Selling merch - like books/treasure maps/travel-guides to our fan-base.

 The smart contract returns 80% back to the Play2Earn model to fund the lost diamonds.
 A true Web3 application where everyone can create, own and monetize their content.

-We are aiming for 1M+ users (0.65% market share from PokémonGo) within four years.
+We are aiming for 1M+ users (0.65% market share from PokémonGo, 0.65% market share from YouTuber MrBeast) within four years.

 TheLostDiamond will be self-sustaining at 5,000 active users per month.